How the menstrual cycle influences acne

-These can be both over-the-counter (OTC) and by prescription.
+These can be either over-the-counter (OTC) or by prescription.
 The most common OTC brands contain benzoyl peroxide or salicylic acid.
-There are far more options that are available by prescription and are typically prescribed by a dermatologist.
+There are more options available by prescription, typically prescribed by a dermatologist.
 They include:

-- Azelaic acid.
-This medication kills bacteria and reduces inflammation.
-In addition, it has been found to significantly diminish the appearance of skin blemishes, help fade post-acne marks and other discolorations, refine skin’s surface, and even skin tone.
+- Azelaic acid — This medication kills bacteria and reduces inflammation.
+In addition, it has been found to significantly diminish the appearance of skin blemishes, help fade post-acne marks and other discolorations, refine the skin’s surface, and even skin tone.

-- Retinol.
-Made from vitamin A, promotes new skin cell production to push oils and dead skin out of blocked pores.
-By doing this it helps to prevent blackheads and whiteheads.
+- Topical retinoids — Made from vitamin A, retinoids promote new skin cell production to push oils and dead skin out of blocked pores.
+By doing this, it helps prevent blackheads and whiteheads.

-Only three variations of the pills have been approved by the FDA for treating acne.
-All three are COCs that contain both estrogen and progesterone.
-In fact, progesterone-only can make acne worse.
+There are three variations of birth control pills that have been approved by the FDA for treating acne.
+All three are combined oral contraceptives that contain both estrogen and progesterone.
+In fact, progesterone-only birth control pills can make acne worse.

-Treating acne can be a true trial and error process to find the right one that works for you.
-This can be especially difficult for women because of the continuous hormonal changes that are experienced throughout their lifetime.
+Treating acne can be a trial-and-error process to find the right one that works for you.
+This can be especially difficult when dealing with the continuous hormonal changes that occur throughout life.